-To assist Federal and State agencies in maintaining CWD-certified herds of deer, elk, and moose (all Odocoileus spp. and Cervus spp. and their hybrids and Alces alces).
-To provide guidance on procedures to certify herds as a low risk for CWD by remaining in continuous
+- 1. To assist Federal and State agencies in maintaining CWD-certified herds of deer, elk, and moose (all Odocoileus spp. and Cervus spp. and their hybrids and Alces alces). - 2.
+To provide guidance on procedures to certify herds as a low risk for CWD by remaining in continuous compliance with the CWD Herd Certification Program requirements found in 9 CFR Part 55.

+3. To provide guidance on complying with the minimum requirements for interstate movement of certification. - 3.
 To provide guidance on complying with the minimum requirements for interstate movement of cervids found in 9 CFR Part 81.